 How long can goldfish live without food?

-If you’re going on holiday then you could buy an automated fish feeder that will release set amounts of food at regular intervals.
+You could buy an automated fish feeder that will release set amounts of food at regular intervals.
 However, this is risky, as the feeder could malfunction and release too much food!

 Another option would be a feeding block – a block of food that sits in the water for your fish to nibble on – but these have their problems too.
 Feeding blocks can make your water cloudy and throw off your water parameters.

-The important thing to realise is that goldfish can live a surprisingly long time without food!
+The important thing to realize is that goldfish can live a surprisingly long time without food!
 If you’re going on holiday for two weeks or less then it’s probably best to just leave your goldfish without food.
 Trust us, they’ll be fine!

-For longer holidays, ask a friend or neighbour to come in and feed your goldfish once or twice, but remember to teach them how to do it properly!
+For longer holidays, ask a friend or neighbor to come in and feed your goldfish once or twice, but remember to teach them how to do it properly!
 Your friend may not know much about feeding goldfish so you should tell them how much to feed them, when to feed them and you should dish out appropriate amounts of food for them in advance.

 (If you’re still worried that your fish will starve if not fed for a week or two then maybe the following article will reassure you!
 These two goldfish lived for four and a half months with virtually no food!)

-Where can I buy goldfish food?
+Where to buy goldfish food